People often ask us what happens at YC and what benefits you get as a YC founder. Here is a list of the resources available to YC founders.

 - Camp YC

-Last May, YC hosted its first formal gathering of alumni: Camp YC.
-Camp YC brought together alumni from every batch for a weekend of workshops and summer camp-style activities.
+Each year, YC hosts a formal gathering of alumni: Camp YC.
+Camp YC brings together alumni from every batch for a weekend of workshops and summer camp-style activities.
 Exciting things happen when you bring founders together— ideas are exchanged, deals get made, problem solving happens amongst peers.
-We got such enthusiastic feedback from the founders who participated that it’s something we plan to do annually.

 - First Customers